renerocksai/docker-flutter/README.md

 # docker-flutter

 This is work in progress.
-The rest of this README does not fully apply.
+The remaining (WIP) sections of this README do not fully apply.

 So far, I have updated stable/Dockerfile etc. to create a `flutter-stable` docker container including nvim and flutter-tools for nvim.
+Nvim comes fully equipped with telescope, harpoon and stuff (from my stowed dotfiles).

 Build the container via `./build_flutter-stable.sh`.